 If testing works, why is there still a problem?

 Not all women in areas fret with malarial risk have access to regular pregnancy screening.
 Some women live in populations that move often or live in areas without advanced medical care.
 Without access to medical care, women cannot be tested for malaria often enough or at all and that means a huge increase in maternal death.
 The numbers can be lowered, however, we just have to make testing a number one priority and, if need be, take the tests to the populations we know are at risk but have no medical access.

 The second and third most common causes of maternal death are blood infection and hemorrhage.
-If women had access to midwives for child birth or monitored births in a more formal setting (with postnatal care preferably) these risks would be lowered as well.
-Risk of maternal death in many migrant populations is higher than any other third-world population simply because the women move often and health care does not move with them.
+If women had access to midwives for childbirth or monitored births in a more formal setting (with postnatal care preferably) these risks would be lowered as well.
+The risk of maternal death in many migrant populations is higher than any other third-world population simply because the women move often and health care does not move with them.
 While experts understand that these populations cannot have personal health care providers, there must be a viable answer to reduce maternal death.